julien-poivret/SSH_basic/README.md

 * Then loggout & login your session for update the server status.

-* Now you have type your password only one time by session !!!
+* Now you have to type your password only one time by session !!!

 * Now for security purpose you have to log on server via $ ssh username@serverip once then type sudo apt update (or anything else in sudo only one time !)